 Playlists

-At age 12, I received my first electric bass guitar.
-It was a knockoff black Fender Squier, and I thought it was the most beautiful thing ever.
-Every day after school, I would play the same two or three Iron Maiden songs over and over again, practicing as much as any teenager could afford.
-But I was never a good bass player, or at least not as good as some of my musically inclined friends --I didn't have an amplifier, which contributed to not even knowing what I was actually playing.
-And I wasn't trying to be the best at it, either.
-In the bass, I saw a tool —or a game— to make a strange but grounding force, with a few precise beats, brought everyone into shared patterns.
+At the age of 12, I was given my first electric bass guitar.
+It was a knockoff black Fender Squier, and I thought it was the most beautiful thing I had ever seen.
+After school, I would play the same two or three Iron Maiden songs over and over again, as much as any teenager could afford.
+But I wasn’t good at it, or at least not as good as some of my musically talented friends.
+I didn't have an amplifier, which may have contributed to my not even knowing what I was playing.
+But I wasn't trying to be the best, either.
+The bass guitar was a device— or a game—to create this strange yet grounding force: rhythm.

 To this day, I enjoy sharing patterns with others.
-Nowadays, I mostly make eclectic playlists.
-Vangelis, Blondie, Don Omar, Phil Collins, Rachmaninoff, Sergio Vargas, and Kraftwerk were all part of my teenage soundscape.
+Now, I mostly make eclectic playlists.
+Enya, Blondie, Don Omar, Phil Collins, Rachmaninoff, Sergio Vargas, and Kraftwerk were all part of my teenage soundscape.

-Instead of genre puritanism, what matters to me in this sonic ecology is that bodies can find forms to be together, at home.
-I like to imagine playlists as affective architectural designs producing soft, felt spaces—compositions that anchor bodies in and through motion.
+Instead of genre puritanism, what matters is that sounds and bodies can find forms together.
+I like to imagine my playlists as affective architectures, felt spaces that anchor bodies in motion.

-They are also experiments in bringing bodies together into common(ing) experiences.
+They are also experiments in bringing people together into (un)common(ing) experiences.

-In this section, I will share a few of my playlists.
-They tend to be long (3 - 5 hours) and do not have an internal order, so I suggest you listen to them on shuffle —have you read about the history & political economy of the shuffle feature?
+Here, I will share a few of my playlists.
+They tend to be long (3-5 hours) and lack an internal order, so I suggest listening to them on Shuffle.
+Have you read about the history and political economy of the Shuffle feature?

 Writing